Jandini/Jandini/README.md

 The picture was manually created in [X.ASM](https://github.com/Jandini/8086/tree/main/COMPRESS) (1536 bytes) and [compressed](https://github.com/Jandini/8086/blob/main/COMPRESS/COMPRESS.PAS) to C.ASM file (584 bytes).
 Then compressed picture in C.ASM was [converted](https://github.com/Jandini/8086/blob/main/COMPRESS/CONVERT.PAS) to assembler's byte array in [OUT.ASM](https://github.com/Jandini/8086/blob/main/COMPRESS/OUT.ASM).
 The code to draw the picture was added later.

-Why would you like to compress something that is only 1.5KB ?...
+Why would you like to compress a code of picture that is only 1.5KB ?...
 Well, You might want to inject your code in the place where every byte count; for example MBR or BPB of your hard drive.

 https://github.com/Jandini/8086/blob/main/COMPRESS/OUT.ASM